vky342/DDPM---Butterfly/README.md

-# DDPM---Butterfly
-Experimenting with a simple denoising diffusion probabilistic model.

-Below is a polished `README.md` you can drop into your repo.
-I wrote it in a way that documents your learning journey, the theory behind DDPM, and your Butterfly generator experiment, with key formulas and a concise U‑Net overview.

----

 # Diffusion Models from Scratch — DDPM + Butterfly Generator 🦋

 This repository documents my learning journey building **Denoising Diffusion Probabilistic Models (DDPMs)** from first principles and validating the theory through experiments.
 It includes: